 As Humpty Dumpty tells Alice: “When I use a word, it means just what I choose it to mean—neither more nor less.”
 Now there’s an epigram for our times.
 Call me old-fashioned, but when a sportscaster uses words meaning just what he chooses them to mean—The Blue Jays were literally on fire in late July—I want to unspool a firehose and use it not just to douse the flames but to soak the announcer as well, for his casual disservice to the language Steven Pinker so artfully examines, explains, and celebrates.

-Gary Stephen Ross is acting senior editor with the magazine.
-His 2010 Walrus cover story about Vancouver, “A Tale of Two Cities,” won a silver National Magazine Award.
+Gary Stephen Ross wrote a 2010 Walrus cover story about Vancouver, “A Tale of Two Cities,” which won a silver National Magazine Award.

 Benoit Tardif bentardif.com) has worked for the New York Times and Reader's Digest.